tan-duong/blueprints/packages/botics-cli/docs/quick-start/ignite-commands.md

 ### Spork

 ```
-ignite spork
+botics spork
 ```

 Copy templates as blueprints for this project.

 Ignite's boilerplates are generally pretty opinionated.
 Spork lets you avoid those opinions by "forking" the template.
-Like a 'fork' on a git repo `ignite spork` looks at the generators, then looks at the templates.
+Like a 'fork' on a git repo `botics spork` looks at the generators, then looks at the templates.
 You then select the things you want to make a copy of.
-They then live in `ignite/Spork/...`.
+They then live in `botics/Spork/...`.

-After entering `ignite spork`, you will be presented with a list of available templates to spork.
+After entering `botics spork`, you will be presented with a list of available templates to spork.
 Cycle through them with arrow keys, select the desired templates with `space` and finish with `enter`.